nitishahuja/nitishahuja/README.md

 ### About Me

 I am a Full-Stack Software Engineer with 2.5 years of experience designing and implementing end-to-end solutions across web, cloud, and backend systems.
 Proficient in **JavaScript**, **React**, **Next.js**, **Node.js**, and **AWS**, I’ve contributed to projects that have driven over $500K in revenue.
-My work includes building scalable architectures, automating workflows, and enhancing performance with cutting-edge technologies like **GenAI**, **NLP**, and **AI-driven insights**.
+My work includes building scalable architectures, automating workflows, and enhancing performance with cutting-edge technologies like **Generative AI**, **NLP**, and **AI-driven insights**.

 As a Co-Founder of a solar energy startup, I built data-driven ROI prediction tools and automated operations, achieving $50K+ in revenue in the first year.
-Passionate about **AI integrations**, I have developed solutions leveraging **OpenAI APIs**, **NLP models**, and **D3.js** for intuitive data visualizations.
+Passionate about **AI integrations**, I have developed solutions leveraging **OpenAI APIs**, **NLP models**, and advanced data visualization tools.

 ---

 ### 🔭 What I'm Working On
-- Developing scalable, AI-enhanced systems for real-time data analysis and automation
+- Developing AI-enhanced platforms for real-time data insights and intelligent automation
+- Leveraging **transformer models**, **NLP**, and **Generative AI** for innovative user experiences
-- Building robust, full-stack platforms that bridge AI with cloud-native and serverless architectures
+- Building scalable cloud-based architectures that bridge AI and full-stack development
-- Exploring innovations in Generative AI for seamless user experiences

-### 🌱 What I'm Learning
-- Advancing skills in **Rust** for high-performance systems programming
-- Deepening expertise in **distributed systems**, **vector databases**, and **transformer models**

 ---